robstoll/atrium/README.md

 According to the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle this library does not yet offer a lot of out-of-the-box assertion functions.
 More functions will follow but only if they are used somewhere by someone.
-So, let me know if you miss something by creating a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).
+So, let us know if you miss something by creating a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).
-Some assertion functions which we miss ourselfs will follow in the next version.
-They are listed in the [Roadmap](#roadmap) below.

-Atrium does especially not support (yet):
-- specific JSON assertion functions (yet, everything is there as soon as you parse the JSON into a Map/Object)

 # FAQ
 You find frequently asked questions below.